lilsalad/Mailing-List-WebApp/README.md

 # Mailing-List-WebApp

+### Description
 A web app built using MySQL and NodeJS for managing mailing list information of an organization.
+Users can enter their email on the main page which will then be added to the user database of the organization.
+Once addition is successfull the same will be updated on the main page where it will be displayed how many users hav e registered.